augustoneubauer/RemOs3_wiper_Svalbard/RemOs3_wiper_Svalbard/wiper_control/README.txt

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Usage Instructions:

+1st argument: call the program "wiper_control" (in C:'YOUR PATH'\RemOs3_wiper_Svalbard\Debug)

-1st argument: Mode selection
+2nd argument: Mode selection
 > select the displacement mode: 'ROT' to move full rotations or 'DEG' for angular displacement under 360 degrees

-2nd argument: Wipers displacement
+3rd argument: Wipers displacement
 > if 'ROT' is selected, insert a value between -20 and 20 rotations;
 > if 'DEG' is select, insert a value beteween -720 and 720 degrees;
 NOTE: A negative value for displacement will set a  Clockwise (-) spinning direction.
 A positive value will set a Counterclockwise movement

-3rd argument: Wipers spinning speed
+4th argument: Wipers spinning speed
 > Rotations per minute [RPM].
 Please, insert a value between Zero and 10 RPM

 e.g. to move the wipers 3 full turns at 4 RPM clockwise:      wiper_control ROT -3 4